CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are millisecond flashes of radio waves whose dispersion is beyond what we expect from Galactic models along the line of sight.
 The origin of FRBs is still a mystery, despite over a decade of observations and theoretical exploration \citep[see, e.g.][]{Cordes:2019wl,Petroff:2019vo,Platts:2019ws}.
-The Canadian Hydrogen Intensity Mapping Experiment~/~Fast Radio Burst Project \citep{Collaboration:2018aa} has recently released its first catalog of fast radio bursts (FRBs) containing 492 unique sources \citep{chimefrb:2021aa}, increasing the number of known FRBs by a factor $\sim$4.\footnote{For a complete list of known FRBs, see \url{https://www.herta-experiment.org/frbstats} or the TNS \citep{2020TNSAN.160....1P}.} This unprecedented sample size is a new opportunity for statistical studies of FRBs.
+The Canadian Hydrogen Intensity Mapping Experiment~/~Fast Radio Burst Project \citep[CHIME/FRB;][]{Collaboration:2018aa} has recently released its first catalog of FRBs containing 492 unique sources \citep{Collaboration:2021wz}, increasing the number of known FRBs by a factor $\sim$4.\footnote{For a complete list of known FRBs, see \url{https://www.herta-experiment.org/frbstats} \citep{Spanakis-Misirlis:2021ta} or the Transient Name Server \citep[TNS,][]{2020TNSAN.160....1P}.} This unprecedented sample size is a new opportunity for statistical studies of FRBs.

 The angular resolution of CHIME/FRB is not sufficient to associate FRBs with unique host galaxies, except for some FRBs at very low DM, for example a repeating CHIME FRB associated with M81 \citep{Bhardwaj:2021aa}.
 This appears to put some science questions out of reach, such as determining the redshift distribution of CHIME FRBs.